-

 Privacy tip

-While the CDR policy must be a document,[10] you may also wish to consider other innovative formats to best communicate your privacy messaging to consumers, such as the use of infographics, animation or video, or other forms of technology.
+While the CDR policy must be a document,[17] you may also wish to consider other innovative formats or layouts to best communicate your privacy messaging to consumers, such as the use of interactive tables of contents, accordions, infographics, animation or video, or other forms of technology.

 Step 3: Write your CDR policy